Try your hand at a game that’s part tennis, part badminton

 The rules are similar to tennis, but are slightly different to allow for a more relaxed pace.
 For example, a serve must be hit underhand and each team must play their first shot off the bounce.

 Although the pickleball was invented in Washington state in 1965, it’s really been taking off in the Twin Cities over the last 10 years.
-There are more than 70 places to play pickleball in Minnesota—many of them are YMCA locations.
+There are tons of places to play pickleball in Minnesota—many of them are YMCA locations.

 At the Y, pickleball games are usually run like pick-up basketball games—on the Gym schedule and people can just show up during the designated times.
 At Y locations where pickleball is especially popular, there might be a sign-up process or there might even be outdoor courts.
 Not all Twin Cities YMCAs offer pickleball, but for those who do, it’s free for members to play.
 Find a Y near you to inquire about pickleball.